cooperative-computing-lab/cctools/doc/manuals/makeflow/index.md

 Makeflow can be used with Apache Mesos.
-To run Makeflow with Mesos, give the batch mode via `-T mesos` and pass the hostname and port number of Mesos master to Makeflow with the `--mesos-master` option.
+To run Makeflow with Mesos, give the batch mode via `-T mesos` and pass the hostname and port number of Mesos manager to Makeflow with the `--mesos-manager` option.
 Since the Makeflow-Mesos Scheduler is based on Mesos Python2 API, the path to Mesos Python2 library should be included in the `$PATH`, or one can specify a preferred Mesos Python2 API via ` --mesos-path ` option.
 To successfully import the Python